a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 Peter Gärdenfors - The Geometry of Meaning (2nd ESSENCE Summer School) - https://www.youtube.com/watch?v=L0X9mEe9aY0 - Professor Peter Gärdenfors is Head of Cognitive Science at Lund University, Sweden.
 This video shows his tutorial "The Geometry of Meaning: Semantics Based on Conceptual Spaces" from the Second ESSENCE Summer School in Edinburgh in August 2015.

+The Logical Structure of Kinds by Eric Funkhouser

 Jacob Bronowski New Concepts in the Evolution of Complexity: Stratified Stability and Unbounded Plans Synthese
 Vol. 21, No. 2 (Jun., 1970), pp. 228-246 (19 pages)
 Published By: Springer
 https://www.jstor.org/stable/20114723?seq=1#page_scan_tab_contents

-Quite Right: The Story of Mathematics, Measurement, and Money by Norman Biggs
+**Mathematical Psychology, Psychometrics, Measurement Theory**

 Stevens, Stanley Smith (June 7, 1946).
 "On the Theory of Scales of Measurement" (PDF).
 Science.
 103 (2684): 677–680.
 Bibcode:1946Sci...103..677S. doi:10.1126/science.103.2684.677.
 PMID 17750512.